 (a) Depending on the letter grades assigned, a student earns certain grade points.
 As the grading system can have different scales for grade points (like 5, 8, and 10) with more number of points in the scale being desirable for providing higher resolution in the assessment.
-Moreover, all Autonomous Colleges under the University need to follow the same scale for uniformity in their operations .Hence, the Autonomous Colleges under the University shall follow the 10-Point grading system, as given in Table below for absolute grading system.
+Moreover, all Autonomous Colleges under the University need to follow the same scale for uniformity in their operations.
+Hence, the Autonomous Colleges under the University shall follow the 10-Point grading system, as given in Table below for absolute grading system.

 Grade Points Scales for Absolute Grading

-Level Outstanding Excellent Very Good Good Average Poor Fail
+Level Outstanding Excellent Very Good Good Above Average Poor Fail

-Grade S A В С D E F
+Grade S A В С D Е F

 Grade Points 10 9 8 7 6 4 0

+Score (Marks) <90 - <80 - <70 - <60 - <50 -

-Score (Marks) Range % ≥90 <90 - ≥ 75 <75 - ≥ 60 <60 - ≥ 50 <50 - ≥ 45 <45 - ≥ 40 <40
+Range % ≥90 ≥ 80 ≥ 70 ≥ 60 ≥ 50 ≥ 40 <40

+(b) The grade Points given in the above table will help in the evaluation of credit points earned by the students in a course.
+As the credit points are equal to the number of credits assigned to the course multiplied by the grade points awarded to the students in that course.
+This shall be used in arriving at the credit index of the student for that semester, as it is the sum of total of all the credit points earned by the student for all the Courses registered in that semester.

-- (b) The grade Points: Depending on the letter grades assigned, a student earns certain grade points.
-In the 10 point grading system that is followed, the grade points earned for difference letter grades are given in table above. - (c) Earning of credits: A student shall be considered to have completed a course successfully and earned credits if he/ she secures an acceptable letter grade in the range S to E. Letter grade F in any course implies failure of the student in that course and no credit shall be earned. - (d) Transitional grades: The transitional grades, such as, 'I', 'W' and 'X' shall be awarded to a student in the following cases.
+(c) Earning of credits: A student shall be considered to have completed a course successfully and earned credits if he/ she secures an acceptable letter grade in the range S to E. Letter grade F in any course implies failure of the student in that course and no credit shall be earned.

+(d) Transitional grades: The transitional grades, such as, 'I', 'W' and 'X' shall be awarded to a student in the following cases.
 These grades need to be converted into one or the other of the letter grades (S-F).
-After the student completes his/her course requirements, including the examinations. - i) Grade 'I': Awarded to a student having satisfactory attendance at classes and meeting the passing standards at CIE in a course, but remained absent from SEE for valid and convincing reasons acceptable to the college, like: - > Illness or accident, which disabled him/her from attending SEE - A calamity in the family at the time of SEE, which required the student to be away from the college - > Any other verifiable exigency ii) Grade 'W':
+After the student completes his/her course requirements, including the examinations.

+i) Grade 'I': Awarded to a student having satisfactory attendance at classes and meeting the passing standards at CIE in a course, but remained absent from SEE for valid and convincing reasons acceptable to the college, like :

+- > Illness or accident, which disabled him/her from attending SEE - A calamity in the family at the time of SEE, which required the student to be away from the college - > Any other verifiable exigency ii) Grade 'W':